 After you’ve finished mopping, don’t just toss it in a closet.
 First, rinse the mop head thoroughly with clean water.
 For microfiber heads, you can toss them in the washing machine for a deeper clean.
 The most important step is to let it dry completely.
 Hang your mop up in a well-ventilated area to prevent mildew and bacteria from growing.
 Storing a damp mop in a dark closet is a recipe for a smelly, ineffective tool.
 Proper storage keeps your collection of mops fresh and ready for the next cleanup.

-Know When to Replace Your Mop Head
+When Should You Replace Your Mop Head?

 Even the best mop head won’t last forever.
 Over time, it loses its ability to clean effectively.
 How do you know when it’s time for a change?
 Look for a few key signs.
 If the mop head is visibly frayed, matted, or permanently discolored, it’s time for a new one.
 You might also notice it’s not absorbing liquid like it used to or that it’s leaving streaks behind.
 A persistent musty odor is another clear signal.
 Using a worn-out mop head just pushes dirt around, so keeping fresh refills on hand is a smart move.